jabadymandry/github-flow/04-Database/01-SQLAlchemy-Recap/README.md

 from models import Product
 ```

-We are now going to set up Alambic to generate our first migration and upgrade the database to actually **create** the `products` table.
+We are now going to set up Alembic to generate our first migration and upgrade the database to actually **create** the `products` table.

 ```bash
 touch manage.py